allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 ---

 With this article, I would like to introduce you to EventStorming and explain to you how to get started.
 I am not discovering anything new, just gathering available knowledge in one place.
-What I will try to show is a few tips on how to conduct and facilitate EventStorming workshops.
+What I will show you is a few tips on how to conduct and facilitate EventStorming workshops.

 ## Guide to Big Picture EventStorming